-IPMI MAC This is the IPMI MAC address of the controller to control the

-Address node to be linked.
+IPMI MAC This is the IPMI MAC address of the controller to control the node to be linked.
+Address options.

 -a Displays the management information of all the set remote power management groups.
-This is the same as that displayed when executing showremotepwrmgmt without specifying any options.
+This is the same as that displayed when executing showremotepwrmgmt without specifying any management group to be displayed.

--G groupid Specifies one or more group IDs of the remote power management group to be displayed.
 A figure from 1 to 32 can be specified.